GoogleChrome/web.dev/src/site/content/en/blog/next-gen-css-2019/index.md

 ## CSS Houdini

 [Houdini](https://developer.mozilla.org/en-US/docs/Web/Houdini) is a set of low-level APIs for the browser's rendering engine that lets you tell the browser how to interpret custom CSS.
-In other words, it gives you access to the [CSS Object Model](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Object_Model), letting you _extend_ CSS via Javascript.
+In other words, it gives you access to the [CSS Object Model](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Object_Model), letting you _extend_ CSS via JavaScript.
 This has several benefits:

 *   It gives you much more power to create custom CSS features.
 *   It's easier to separate rendering concerns from application logic.